Russell Wilson dismisses wristband comment from Pete Carroll

 Smith has been one of the league’s biggest surprises in the topsy-turvy 2022 season, leading the Seahawks to first place in the NFC West at 6-3.
 He’s completing a whopping 73.1% of his passes and has thrown for 15 touchdowns with four interceptions in his first season as a starting quarterback since he went 3-10 in his second season with the Jets (2014).

-NOTES: S Justin Simmons was a surprise name on the Broncos’ injury report Wednedsay with a sprained knee he suffered in London two weeks ago.
+NOTES: S Justin Simmons was a surprise name on the Broncos’ injury report Wednesday with a sprained knee he suffered in London two weeks ago.
 Hackett called him day to day.
-Also missing practice were RT Cam Fleming (thigh) and OLB Baron Browning (hip). … With Bradley Chubb’s trade to Miami, the Broncos named S Kareem Jackson their defensive captain.
+Also, missing practice were RT Cam Fleming (thigh) and OLB Baron Browning (hip). … With Bradley Chubb’s trade to Miami, the Broncos named S Kareem Jackson their defensive captain.